 Nursery

-With all this natural light it really brightens up the paint color.
+Since there’s enough light the paint color is brightened up.
 You see less brown and taupe and more of a warmer gray, neutral color.
+It was the perfect choice for this nursery!

 This goes to show the decor and lighting plays a huge role in the result of this color in your spaces.